 They will hear or see your message.
 Their trust in you builds because you’ve struck a resonant chord with all that you’re doing.

 Then, they go to your website, which is hopefully already designed as a client winning coaching website not an online brochure.
-On that website are beautifully streamlined words and conversion processes that gently encourage visitors to have a Discovery Session with you.
+On that website are beautifully streamlined words and conversion processes that gently encourage visitors to have a Discovery Call with you.

 All of this is thoughtfully coordinated and strategized but in a non-salesy way to build trust with potential clients rather than trying to convince them about the value of coaching.

 They hire you because they like you and trust you.
 You’ve been in front of them with valuable content and your website reinforces that.
-Then, in the Discovery Session you lovingly assess if they are a good fit for your program and enroll them.
+Then, in the Discovery Call you lovingly assess if they are a good fit for your program and enroll them.